tannerlegvold/dotfiles/README.md

 ```
 You can now start and enter this docker container through the terminal with `docker run -it docker-klayout` or run KLayout in all its graphical glory (the point of all this) with
 ```
-x11docker docker-klayout klayout
+x11docker docker-klayout -- klayout -e
 ```
-Docker images by default don't save state, its best to use `x11docker`'s `--share` option so that KLayout can affect files in our filesystem
+The `-e` is so that KLayout opens in editor mode.
+Docker images by default don't save state (this is why we must get the editor mode using a command line flag), its best to use `x11docker`'s `--share` option so that KLayout can affect files in our filesystem
 ```
-x11docker --share ~/down docker-klayout klayout
+x11docker --share ~/desk docker-klayout klayout
 ```
-Now in KLayout in `/home.host/down` we should see any files we put in `~/down`, similarly this is how we access anything we make in KLayout, this is now a fully functioning KLayout setup.
+Now in KLayout in `/home.host/desk` we should see any files we put in `~/desk`, similarly this is how we access anything we make in KLayout, this is now a fully functioning KLayout setup.

 --------------------------------------------------------------------------------------------